-Yaqeen Petrochemical ETF Fund (the "Fund") is a fund established under contractual agreement between Yaqeen Capital (the "Fund Manager") and investors in the Fund (the "Unitholders").
-The Fund aims to achieve capital growth and gains on the long term through inactive management of a basket of shares of companies in the petrochemical industry listed on the Saudi exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+Yaqeen Saudi Equity Fund (the "Fund") is a fund established under an agreement between Yaqeen Capital ("Fund Manager") and Fund Investors ("Unitholders").
+The Fund's objectives are to achieve long-term capital growth through investing in securities listed on the Saudi exchange that meet Islamic Sharia.
 The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
-Instead, all profits collected in the Fund are reinvested and reflected in the price of the Fund's unit.
-The Fund may, at the discretion and approval of its Board of Directors, distribute excess liquidity in the form of distributions to the Unitholders.
+Instead, all profits collected in the Fund are reinvested and are reflected in the price of the Fund's unit.

-The address of the Fund Manager is as follows:
+The address of the Fund's manager is as follows: